Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 * **Result**
 The visual problem was solved by removing the green trees in the background.
 This offset the clouds just enough so that the font did not get lost when it moved through the white backgroud.
 The green also impaired the font color presentation.

 * **Verdict**

 The background looked much better without the green trees behind the font but was still visually appealing to the user.

+### Navigation bar

 * **Plan**
-The weather app needs to have a search box function where a user can input the location information and the app will return the exact data of the desired location.
+I want to include a navigation bar which will be fixed on top.
+The navigation should also be responsive when broken down to smaller screen sizes.
+The title should be positioned in a way that it does not distract but fits in subtly in the background.

 * **Implementation**
-Several methods were used in order to get this function to work properly.
-First, the header and input type for the search box was set in index.html.
-Next, the search box was styled in CSS.
-Finally, the JavaScript const searchbox function was added into the scripts.js file.
+I implemented the navigation bar using Bootstrap.
+This helps to give an overall structure and lay out to the navbar.

 * **Test**
-The searchbox function returns locations.
+To test the navigation bar, I have click all the links to make sure it works properly.
+I have also opened the website in various browers (safari, google chrome, mozilla firefox) to make sure it works on all browsers and devices.

 * **Result**
- The search box function returned the locations but it was not giving an error alert if the spelling was incorrect or if the location was unknown.
+The navigation bar shows nicely like expected on all browsers and devices.

 * **Verdict**
-While the searchbox returned the weather location information properly, it did not have an error function which is necessary in the event of grammatical errors or unknown location.
+The test has passed all the criteria and works like planned.

+### Modals
 * **Plan**
-The weather app will have a feature that returns the high and low temperatures of the location.
+I want to implement a modal which will open up when you click on 'How To Get Started'.

 * **Implementation**
-This was accomplished by
+Using Bootstrap, I was able to get a code snippet for a Modal and implement it onto the card body where the user will be able to easily identify the button in the event that they need help figuring out how to operate the site.

 * **Test**
+I have tested the modal on various devices and browsers.
+The modal was nicely centered and feels in line with the overall website.

 * **Result**
+The modal opened up when the correct button was clicked and appeared centered on the screen.

 * **Verdict**
+The modal works as planned and met all the criteria.

+### Search Bar
+* **Plan**
+I want to include a search bar where the user can easily identify that this is the first step in retrieving their weather data.
+The search bar should be visually appealing as well as functional.
+When the location information is entered into the search bar accurate data needs to be passed back into the card.

+* **Implementation**
+In order to implement this, an event listener was set on the search box for the key value 13 which is the enter button.
+Thiere will then be a fetch request ran.

+* **Test**
+The first three weeks of this project were a nightmare.
+I could not figure out why nothing I was doing was working.
+As it turns out, hidden in my api key was a - symbol instead of a + symbol.
+To this day I still do not know what that means.
+It has created within me a trauma response to javascript and code in general.
+This very minor but horrific detail was solved by my mentor, Simen Daehlin.

+* **Result**
+Upon changing the syntax, the functionality of the search bar was finally brought to life and all was right again in the world. .

+* **Verdict**
+The search bar meets proper functionality.

 [Back to Top](#table-of-contents)

 ### Bugs
 The first bug that took years off of my life and made me doubt my entire existence, was merely a dash that should have been and equal sign.
-This minor error was detrimental to my time and was discovered with the help of my mentor, Sime DAehlin.
+This minor error was detrimental to my time and was discovered with the help of my mentor, Sime Daehlin.

 The second bug that was discovered were simple misspelling in the const functions.
 The first two were missing the TEXT portion of inner.Text.
 The last error of the consts were